cbworden/shake-doc/related_systems.rst

 severity of impact on the facilities for which they are responsible.
 To this end the USGS has developed ShakeCast.

-.. sidebar:: USE CASE #1

- The `California Department of Transportation <http://www.earthquakeauthority.com/‎>`_ (Caltrans) employs ShakeMap for post-earthquake overpass and bridge assessments for significant California earthquakes.
-“The Caltrans ShakeCast system performed reliably and as expected during the Napa earthquake.
-The system delivered key information on the potential impacts to the state bridge inventory within 11 minutes of the event.
- Of a total of 2720 state bridges within the ShakeMap region, 87 state bridges were identified by ShakeCast as having undergone significant ground shaking and were assigned an inspection priority state.
-Of the 87 state bridges identified, 9 were later confirmed to have sustained minor damage.
-These 9 state bridges were ranked in the top 40% of the ShakeCast list.” (:ref:'Turner, 2014 <turner2014>`)

 ShakeCast allows utilities, transportation agencies, businesses, and other large organizations to control and optimize the earthquake information they receive.
 With ShakeCast, they can automatically determine the shaking value at